As an Amazon Associate we earn from qualifying purchases.

 Let’s switch gears into geometry for a second.
 What you may recall from your 8th-grade geometry class is the idea of surface area and volume.
 Surface area is the area of the faces of shape, and volume is the amount of stuff that shape contains.
 The ratio between these is the secret to more flavorful coleslaw and many more of your favorite foods.

-By cutting our cabbage very thin, we allow more of our dressing to coat the surface area of each piece of cabbage relative to the amount of unflavored inside volume.
+By cutting my cabbage very thin, I allow more of my dressing to coat the surface area of each piece of cabbage relative to the amount of unflavored inside volume.
 In short, smaller pieces means more “outside parts.”

 The easiest example I can give you is french fries.
 Think of the difference between a giant wedge or steak fry and a super thin shoestring fry.
 The giant wedge has a thin coat of crispiness on the outside, and after that, you’re basically eating a baked potato on the inside.
 The shoestring fry seems to be almost entirely crunch, and that is because the surface area to volume ratio of the shoestring fry is so high.
 It quite literally is almost all outside fried parts.